ImgBotApp/InternetNL/detail/mail/auth/dkim/verdict/good_en.md

-Your domain has a DKIM record.
+Your domain supports DKIM records.